Building Assessments

 Also known as student response systems, clickers allow real-time student feedback.
 Using a specialized device or smartphone/laptop/tablet, students can be quickly polled or quizzed, and instructors can use clickers to take attendance or perform formative assessments to gauge comprehension.

-UB supports both Turning Technologies and Top Hat student response systems.
+UB supports the Top Hat student response system.

 Social Media